leandro-3rne/HandMatrix-Gesture-Recognition/README.md

 cv::threshold(diff, mask, 30, 255, cv::THRESH_BINARY);
 ```

-### 2. Feature Extraction (Edge Detection)
+### 2. Feature Extraction (Double Canny Trick)
-We use the **Canny Algorithm** to detect edges.
-To make the detection robust against lighting changes, we first convert the image to the HSV color space and extract the Saturation channel.
+Standard Canny edge detection often only captures the outline.
+To get more internal details (texture/shape) and "fill" the hand features, a **Canny -> Blur -> Canny** sequence is used.

 ```cpp
 // Convert to HSV and extract Saturation channel (channel 1)